Nilo-Saharan languages: Bender 2000

 By 2000 Bender had entirely abandoned the Chari–Nile and Komuz branches.
 He also added Kunama back to the "Satellite–Core" group and simplified the subdivisions therein.
 He retracted the inclusion of Shabo, stating that it could not yet be adequately classified but might prove to be Nilo-Saharan once sufficient research has been done.
 This tentative and somewhat conservative classification held as a sort of standard for the next decade.

-Ehret 2001

-Ehret's updated classification was published in his book A Historical–Comparative Reconstruction of Nilo-Saharan (2001).
-This model is notable in that it consists of two primary branches: Gumuz–Koman, and a Sudanic group containing the rest of the families (see Sudanic languages § Nilo-Saharan for more detail).
-Also, unusually, Songhay is well-nested within a core group and coordinate with Maban in a "Western Sahelian" clade, and Kadu is not included in Nilo-Saharan.
-Note that "Koman" in this classification is equivalent to Komuz, i.e. a family with Gumuz and Koman as primary branches, and Ehret renames the traditional Koman group as "Western Koman".

 Blench 2006

 Niger-Saharan, a language macrofamily linking the Niger-Congo and Nilo-Saharan phyla, was proposed by Blench (2006).
-It is highly controversial and not accepted by mainstream linguistics.
-Blench's (2006) internal classification of the Niger-Saharan macrophylum is as follows.
+It was not accepted by other linguists.
+Blench's (2006) internal classification of the Niger-Saharan macrophylum is as follows: